 Reports of sexual assault and murders have since become a regular occurrence as ride-hailing has become a mainstay of urban transportation, the Times article said.
 “Many of the companies face a growing number of lawsuits over safety incidents.”

-“(W)hile media coverage of the issue of sexual assault-related to Uber has almost entirely portrayed drivers as the alleged offenders, our data shows that drivers report assaults at roughly the same rate as riders across the five most serious categories of sexual assault,” the report says.
+“(W)hile media coverage of the issue of sexual assault-related to Uber has almost reported Uber drivers alleged of sexual assault or offenders, our data shows that drivers report assaults at roughly the same rate as riders across the five most serious categories of sexual assault,” the report says.
 “Drivers are victims, too.”